adambreland/cpp-simple_bazel_cpp_toolchain/README.markdown

 Several test executables are defined to allow the validation of shared library loading.
 An execution of `bazel test ...` should pass.

+## Additional information on C++ toolchain definition
+This section provides a brief explanation of what must be done to create a C++ toolchain which uses platforms.
+The main goal of this process is instantiating a `toolchain` target and registering it in the workspace.
+This section may be useful if modifications to this toolchain are desired.

+Instantiating `toolchain` for C++ toolchains requires several steps.
+A rule must be defined which provides a `CcToolchainConfigInfo` provider instance.
+This is done by having the implementation function of the rule return the result of invoking `cc_common.create_cc_toolchain_config_info` with object arguments with provide the logic of the toolchain.
+Defining these objects is the major activity of defining a toolchain.
+For example, compilation and linking command lines are generated by Bazel with the information provided to `create_cc_toolchain_config_info` in these objects.
+This toolchain definition uses `action_config` instead of `tool_path` as `tool_path` is deprecated.

+The rule is then instantiated in a `BUILD` file.
+The target created by instantiating the rule is used in the instantiation of a `cc_toolchain` target.
+Finally, the `cc_toolchain` target is used in the instantiation of a `toolchain` target.
+To use this non-standard toolchain, the `toolchain` target must include `//nonstandard_toolchain:simple_cpp_toolchain` in the list argument of its `exec_compatible_with` attribute.

+The following list gives a step-by-step summary of this process for this toolchain after the custom rule definition step.

+Steps:
+1. In a `BUILD` file, the rule `cc_toolchain_config_info_generator` is loaded from `//:toolchain_definition.bzl`.
+This rule provides an appropriate provider instance for the `toolchain_config` attribute of `cc_toolchain`.
+2. The rule is instantiated to define a toolchain configuration target.
+The name of this target conventionally ends with `_config`.
+3. A `cc_toolchain` target is instantiated with the appropriate attribute values.
+The value of the `toolchain_config` attribute is set to the config target which was instantiated in the previous step.
+4. A `toolchain` target is instantiated with:
+   * The appropriate `exec_compatible_with` and `target_compatible_with`
+     constraint values.
+     * For this non-standard toolchain, `exec_compatible_with` must include `//nonstandard_toolchain:simple_cpp_toolchain`.
+   * As the value of the `toolchain` attribute, the `cc_toolchain` target which was instantiated in the previous step.
+   * The `toolchain_type` attribute value `@rules_cc//cc:toolchain_type`.

+   The name of the `toolchain` target conventionally end with `_toolchain`.
+   This target provides the information which is needed by the general toolchain mechanism of Bazel to perform platform-based toolchain resolution on this toolchain.
+5. The execution platforms are registered as described aboved in "Simple description of use".
+6. The `toolchain` target which was instantiated in the previous step is registered in the `WORKSPACE` file with `register_toolchains`.
+7. Build and test actions use the `--incompatible_enable_cc_toolchain_resolution` flag.
+This flag can be provided on the command line or through the use of a `.bazelrc` file.

+The `BUILD` and `WORKSPACE` files of this repository serve as examples for this process.